Lasting peace: a conversation with Manahil, Amala Educator, for International Day of Education 2024

 Amala’s Peacebuilding in Your Community course is run as part of the Amala High School Diploma, as well as a standalone Changemaker course, run through mission-aligned partners around the world.
 Click here to read more about the course.

-This interview is the first in our series about Amala Learning Facilitators.
+This interview is the first in our series about Amala Educators.
 To make sure you don’t miss out on future stories, follow us on social media (amala_edu on X and Instagram, Amala Education on Facebook and Linkedin) and sign up to our newsletter.

 Previous